SoraiaBarroso/Mastermind-Game/README.md

 If the player finds the code, he wins, and the game stops.

-A misplaced piece is a piece that is present in the secret code butthat is not in a good position.
+A misplaced piece is a piece that is present in the secret code but that is not in a good position.

 USAGE: